Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/guess/README.md

 Code to utilize this package and solve the puzzle:

-We encode the puzzle as a Board object then retreive the optimal next guess:
+We encode the puzzle as a Board object then retrieve the optimal next guess:
 ```python
 from puzzle_solver import guess_solver as solver
 binst = solver.Board()